 Find more ideas of things to do in Malaga.

-Marbella is one of the most exclusive (and expensive) resorts on the Costa del Sol and is a favoured resort of the rich and famous.
+Marbella is the most exclusive (and expensive) resorts on the Costa del Sol and is a favoured resort of the rich and famous.
 Located around 30 minute drive to the west of Malaga Airport, has an attractive waterfront area with many exclusive bars and restaurants, although the prices are typically higher than in neighbouring resorts such as Fuengirola and Torremolinos.

 Marbella also has a wonderfully preserved old town quarter with narrow winding cobbled streets leading to the bustling Orange Square at the centre.
 Orange Square is the town's citrus tree-lined central plaza, surrounded by historical buildings including the town hall.
 The square has numerous bars, cafes, restaurants, and plenty of designer outlets and tourist shops.

 Marbella is Andalucia’s equivalent to St Tropez.
 Celebrities and royalty have headed to Marbella since the late 1940’s, and many have homes in and around the town.
 A mere 30 minute from Malaga airport and enjoying the enviable climate of this region, Marbella is particularly popular with tourists from Northern Europe, the USA and Saudi Arabia.
 It is by far the most cosmopolitan of all the resorts in the Malaga Province, and effortlessly combines this with Andalusian traditions.

 Shopping is a "big deal" in Marbella.
 There are the top end designer stores where you can pick yourself up Gucci bag, or a pair of Jimmy Choos.
 Contrasting with colourful markets which take place in Marbella in Mondays and Puerto Banus on Saturdays.
 A relaxing and enjoyable way to see all the best bits of Marbella is from one of the many horses and carriages which are parked in the centre of Marbella at Parque Alameda.